gdherbert/arc_utils/README.md

 ### How do I get set up? ###

+* To use the utilities:
-* Using the utilities: Clone to your machine, add the path to the python install https://docs.python.org/2/tutorial/modules.html#the-module-search-path or copy the folder to the site-packages in the ESRIO python install
+* Clone the repo to your machine and add the path to the python install https://docs.python.org/2/tutorial/modules.html#the-module-search-path
+* optionally, you can copy the folder to the site-packages in the ESRI python install directory
+* import the modules
 * Dependencies: arcpy

 ### Contribution guidelines ###